Langston University: Academics

 Six schools house the degree programs of Langston University: Sherman Lewis School of Agriculture and Applied Sciences; School of Arts and Sciences; School of Business; School of Education and Behavioral Sciences; School of Nursing and Health Professions; and the School of Physical Therapy.
-A total of 30 undergraduate and six graduate degree programs are offered at LU.
+Thirty undergraduate and six graduate degree programs are offered at LU.

-According to US News and World Report, Langston had an 18% graduation rate within the standard four-year period of study in 2025.
+According to US News and World Report, LU had an 18% graduation rate within the standard four-year period of study in 2025.

 The university offers the Edwin P. McCabe Honors Program for highly motivated undergraduate students with exceptional academic records.

-The university was accredited with a Doctorate of Physical Therapy (DPT) program in 2005.
+The university was accredited with a doctorate of physical therapy (DPT) program in 2005.
 It is the university's only doctoral program and one of three DPT programs in the state.

 Langston University is accredited by the Higher Learning Commission.

-Langston currently has the lowest total cost per credit hour of any four year university in Oklahoma.
+LU currently has the lowest total cost per credit hour of any four-year university in Oklahoma.
 Langston was ranked as the #1 value among all HBCUs by BestValueSchools.